BournSupremacy/HUPAN/README.md

 **(1) *De novo* assembly of individual genomes**

 This step assembles the fastq files of each genome into a whole genome using SGA.
-The assembled sequences are saved in a directory called 01_assembled.
+The assembled sequences are saved in a directory called `01_assembled`.

 This step has been changed from the original HUPAN process; a Nextflow pipeline is now used, developed by Gerrit Botha and myself.
 The Nextflow pipeline repository can be found at: https://github.com/h3abionet/dec-2020-hackathon-stream1/tree/main/assembly

 **(2) Aligning samples to the reference genome**

 * This step aligns the assembled genome to the reference genome using the nucmer tool in MUMmer.
-* The aligned sequences are saved in a folder called 02_aligned.
+* The aligned sequences are saved in a folder called `02_aligned`.
-* /cbio/bin is the path to the MUMmer, nucmer and show-cords executable files, which all run through a MUMmer Singularity container.
+* `/cbio/bin` is the path to the MUMmer, nucmer and show-cords executable files, which all run through a MUMmer Singularity container.
 ```
 hupanSLURM alignContig -t 16 01_assembled 02_aligned /cbio/bin /cbio/projects/015/HUPANdatabases/ref/ref.fa
 ```
-* This will result in .delta and .coords files for each sample.
+* This will result in `.delta` and `.coords` files for each sample.
-* hupanSLURM alignContig code is found in `/cbio/soft/HUPAN/lib/HUPANrmHighSLURM.pm`
+* hupanSLURM alignContig code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANrmHighSLURM.pm`

 **(3) Extracting contigs with a low similarity to the reference genome**

 * This step identifies and discards all those contigs with > 95% identity and contig length alignment to the reference genome.
-* The sequences with low similarity (and that are potentially non-reference sequences) are saved in a folder called 03_candidate.
+* The sequences with low similarity (and that are potentially non-reference sequences) are saved in a folder called `03_candidate`.
-* The final argument (02_aligned) is the path to the MUMmer/nucmer results, created in the previous step.
+* The final argument (`02_aligned`) is the path to the MUMmer/nucmer results, created in the previous step.
 * This step is run interactively and produces output in real time, so first run `screen` and then use an interactive node: `srun --nodes=1 --ntasks=1 --mem=50g -t 24:00:00 --pty bash`
 ```
 hupanSLURM extractSeq 01_assembled 03_candidate 02_aligned
 ```
-* This will result in a .candidate.unaligned.contig file for each sample.
+* This will result in a `.candidate.unaligned.contig` file for each sample.
-* hupanSLURM extractSeq code is found in `/cbio/soft/HUPAN/lib/HUPANrmHighSLURM.pm`
+* hupanSLURM extractSeq code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANrmHighSLURM.pm`

 **(4) Assessing the candidate sequences using QUAST**

 * This steps maps the assembled contigs in the candidate folder against the reference and checks the statistics of these contigs using QUAST.
-* The QUAST results of the candidate contigs are saved in a folder called 04_quastresult.
+* The QUAST results of the candidate contigs are saved in a folder called `04_quastresult`.
-* /cbio/projects/015/HUPANdatabases/images/ is where the QUAST exectuable is located, which runs a QUAST Singularity container.
+* `/cbio/projects/015/HUPANdatabases/images/` is where the QUAST exectuable is located, which runs a QUAST Singularity container.
 ```
 hupanSLURM assemSta -t 16 03_candidate/data 04_quastresult /cbio/projects/015/HUPANdatabases/images/ /cbio/projects/015/HUPANdatabases/ref/ref.fa
 ```
-hupanSLURM assemSta code is found in `/cbio/soft/HUPAN/lib/HUPANassemStaSLURM.pm`
+hupanSLURM assemSta code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANassemStaSLURM.pm`

 **(5) Collecting unaligned (both fully and partially) contigs**

-* This steps collects all unaligned (both fully and partially) contigs from the 03_candidate folder using information from the 04_quastresult folder.
+* This steps collects all unaligned (both fully and partially) contigs from the 03_candidate folder using information from the `04_quastresult` folder.
-* The final unaligned sequences will be saved in folder called 05_unaligned.
+* The final unaligned sequences will be saved in folder called `05_unaligned`.
-* The HUPAN notes on GitHub say to use -p to specify .contig suffix, but the actual .pm file says to use -s.
+* The HUPAN notes on GitHub say to use `-p` to specify .contig suffix, but the actual .pm file says to use `-s`.
 ```
 hupanSLURM getUnalnCtg -s .contig 03_candidate/data 04_quastresult/data 05_unaligned
 ```
-This will result in .fully.contig, partially.contig and partially.coords files for each sample. hupanSLURM getUnalnCtg code is found in `/cbio/soft/HUPAN/lib/HUPANunalnCtgsSLURM.pm`
+This will result in `.fully.contig`, `partially.contig` and `partially.coords` files for each sample. hupanSLURM getUnalnCtg code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANunalnCtgsSLURM.pm`

 **(6) Merging all the unaligned contigs**

-* This step merges all the unaligned contigs in 05_unaligned.
+* This step merges all the unaligned contigs in `05_unaligned`.
-* The resulting files will be saved in the folder 06_mergeunaligned.
+* The resulting files will be saved in the folder `06_mergeunaligned`.
 * Partially and fully unaligned contigs are still kept separate, and will each result in one file each.
 ```
 hupanSLURM mergeUnalnCtg 05_unaligned/data 06_mergeunaligned
 ```
-This will result in total.fully.fa, total.partilly.coords and total.partilly.fa files with all the merged data. hupanSLURM mergeUnalnCtg code is found in `/cbio/soft/HUPAN/lib/HUPANunalnCtgsSLURM.pm`
+This will result in total.fully.fa, total.partilly.coords and total.partilly.fa files with all the merged data. hupanSLURM mergeUnalnCtg code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANunalnCtgsSLURM.pm`

 **(7) Removing redundancy**

 * This step removes redundancy (i.e. similar sequences) using CD-HIT.
 * It does this by forming 'clusters' of similar contigs at a defined identity threshold and choosing the longest contig in that cluster as the representative contig.
 * The command must be performed twice; once for fully unaligned sequences, and once for partially unaligned sequences.
-* They must be run in a separate directory, called 07_rmredundant.
+* They must be run in a separate directory, called `07_rmredundant`.
 The restults will then be stored in directories within this directory.
-* The default % identity for clustering using CD-HIT in HUPAN is 90%, but you can change it by using the -c flag, e.g. `-c 0.85`
+* The default % identity for clustering using CD-HIT in HUPAN is 90%, but you can change it by using the `-c` flag, e.g. `-c 0.85`
-* /cbio/bin is the location of the cd-hit-est exectuable, which runs a Singularity container.
+* `/cbio/bin` is the location of the cd-hit-est exectuable, which runs a Singularity container.
 ```
 mkdir 07_rmredundant && cd 07_rmredundant
 hupanSLURM rmRedundant cdhitCluster -t 8 ../06_mergeunaligned/total.fully.fa rmredundant.fully /cbio/bin
 hupanSLURM rmRedundant cdhitCluster -t 8 ../06_mergeunaligned/total.partilly.fa rmredundant.partially /cbio/bin/
 ```
-* This will result in cluster_info.txt and non-redundant.fa files each for both fully and partially unaligned sequences.
+* This will result in `cluster_info.txt` and `non-redundant.fa` files each for both fully and partially unaligned sequences.
-* hupanSLURM rmRedundant code is found in `/cbio/soft/HUPAN/lib/HUPANrmRdtSLURM.pm`
+* hupanSLURM rmRedundant code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANrmRdtSLURM.pm`

 **(8) Identifying contamination in the unaligned sequences**

 * This step identifies contamination by comparing all unaligned sequences to the BLAST nucleotide database.
 * The database has been previously downloaded and set up according to HUPAN GitHub instructions (found above).
-* The aligned results will be saved in a directory called 08_blastresult.
-Within this directory, there will be a rmredundant.fully and a rmredundant.partially directory.
+* The aligned results will be saved in a directory called `08_blastresult`.
+Within this directory, there will be a `rmredundant.fully` and a `rmredundant.partially` directory.
-* /cbio/bin is where the BLAST executable file is found.
+* `/cbio/bin` is where the BLAST executable file is found.
 ```
 hupanSLURM blastAlign blast -t 16 07_rmredundant 08_blastresult /cbio/projects/015/HUPANdatabases/blastindex/data/blastdb /cbio/bin
 ```
-* This will result in non-redundan.blast files.
+* This will result in `non-redundan.blast` files.
-* hupanSLURM blastAlign code is found in `/cbio/soft/HUPAN/lib/HUPANblastAlignSLURM.pm`
+* hupanSLURM blastAlign code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANblastAlignSLURM.pm`

 **(9) Obtaining the taxonomic classifications of the sequences**

 * This steps looks at all the BLAST hits and classifies them into their correct taxonomies (if there are any).
 * It uses two databases downloaded from NCBI: a taxonomy database, and a database that converts accession numbers to taxonomic IDs.
 Both have already been downloaded and set up (instructuions found above).
 * The command has to be run twice, once each for partially and fully unaligned sequences.
-* Each command will create its own directory; 09.1_taxclassfully for fully unaligned reads and 09.2_taxclasspartially for partially unaligned reads.
+* Each command will create its own directory; `09.1_taxclassfully` for fully unaligned reads and `09.2_taxclasspartially` for partially unaligned reads.
 ```
 hupanSLURM getTaxClass 08_blastresult/data/rmredundant.fully/non-redundan.blast /cbio/projects/015/HUPANdatabases/taxonomyinfo 09.1_taxclassfully
 hupanSLURM getTaxClass 08_blastresult/data/rmredundant.partially/non-redundan.blast /cbio/projects/015/HUPANdatabases/taxonomyinfo 09.2_taxclasspartially
 ```
-* hupanSLURM getTaxClass code is found in `/cbio/soft/HUPAN/lib/HUPANgetTaxClassSLURM.pm`
+* hupanSLURM getTaxClass code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANgetTaxClassSLURM.pm`

 **(10) Removing contaminating sequences**